Should You Use Sound Masking in Your AV Installation?

 As it turns out – this pandemic notwithstanding – many people work in relatively noisy if not quite as frenzied environments.
 Open office concepts have surged in popularity since the 1980s debut of Wall Street.
 And while today’s open offices feature many workers at computers and not working the phones, voice calls still happen, people still talk in walkways and at desks, and ambient noise is a factor in open office distraction.

-Fortunately, since the 1980s – the decade that gave us the Walkman – we have advanced audio acoustic technology well beyond the cassette that can be integrated into your Arizona workplace’s audio-video installation.
+Fortunately, since the 1980s – the decade that gave us the Walkman – we have advanced audio acoustic technology well beyond the cassette that can be integrated into your Arizona workplace's existing AV system.
 It’s called sound masking, and you might say it can make your office as calm as a night in the Sonoran Desert outside the lights of Scottsdale.

 What is Sound Masking?

 Like noise-canceling headphones, sound masking is a way of introducing a layer of background sound to reduce distraction from ambient noise, allow for small private conversations, and increase worker comfort when working quietly at an open desk.

 While it sounds like white noise, sound masking adds sound closely matched to the frequencies of human speech, which surprisingly has the effect of making your office space seem quieter.
 The added sound makes the speech around you less intelligible, and this is much easier to tune out.